gulnazaki/counterfactual-benchmark/README.md

 We give an example for training a VAE on MorphoMNIST.
 All experiments can be reproduced and extended with the configuration files inside `methods/deepscm/configs/`
 ```
 python train.py -c configs/morphomnist_vae_config.json
+python train_classifier.py -clf configs/morphomnist_classifier_config.json # this is optional as we provide classifier checkpoints
 python evaluate.py -c configs/morphomnist_vae_config.json -clf configs/morphomnist_classifier_config.json
 ```
 A description of all possible arguments for the evaluation script can be obtained with `python evaluate.py -h`